NREL/EnergyPlus/design/FY2018/NFP_GHE_Load_Aggregation.md

 ## Engineering Reference Documentation

 A few paragraphs describing the selected enhanced load aggregation procedure.
-A paper will be drafted regarding the work.
-This should also be referenced here.
+A paper will be drafted regarding the work which should also be referenced here.

 ## Transition/Changes